Getting into the cannabis cultivation business? Then you are in the right place to find reliable experienced support.

 I’m Jennifer Martin, and I’m on a personal mission to do two things: 1) efficiently produce world-class indoor cannabis, and 2) to expose the over-priced black box offerings that cannabis consultants and equipment companies are so good at selling to unsuspecting industry newbies.
 Certain aspects of your project, such as environmental controls, are worth a big investment, but so many other components of designing and implementing a cultivation project can be simplified if you understand all of the factors at play.
 My job is to explain them to you and keep you from reinventing the wheel.

 I’ve redesigned my own grow operations over 50 times since the early 90s, trying every cultivation method from deep water culture to coco to rockwool to organic soil.
-And in the past 3 years, I’ve advised on and designed 25 (and counting) licensed indoor commercial cannabis facilities across the US, ranging in size from 5000 to 50,000 square feet.
+And in the past 3 years, I’ve advised on and designed dozens of licensed indoor commercial cannabis facilities across the US, ranging in size from 5000 to 50,000 square feet.
 With an eye on operational efficiency at one extreme, and world-class boutique quality at the other, I’ve found some excellent ways to produce easy-to-sell top shelf cannabis.

 My approach to creating a cannabis clone or flower production facility is a mixture of economic, scientific and artistic sensibilities.
 I don’t stick to one ideology; I root clones and grow mother plants in rockwool with salt-based custom nutrients, and I flower plants under LEDs in beds of organic custom-blended soil.
 I use lab data in conjunction with basic observational plant sense to determine watering rates, light intensity, nutrient levels and pruning schedules.
 Yes, it would be great to automate everything, but when a product is worth $1500 per pound or more, and the market is way oversupplied, I think it’s still worth it to exercise some degree of customized plant treatment in order to ensure excellent results.